kayex/sirius/README.md

 # sirius
 Sirius is a standalone Slack extension runner written in Go.
-It enables you to write and run simple extensions that analyzes and alter your outgoing messages in realtime.
+It enables you to write and run simple extensions that analyze and alter your outgoing messages in realtime.

 ## What does it do?
 Sirius aims to improve the basic Slack messaging experience with a series of extensions that add powerful editing capabilities.
 Extensions examine every message you send, and can perform inline substitutions or add data.